GFDYHML/PersonalwebYu/content/en/home/projects.md

   certificate_url = ""
   date_start = "2013-10-01"
   date_end = "2015-10-21"
-  description = "The system adopts a simple structure which is easy to adjust. """It is mainly composed of a laser light source, an isolator, a lens, a rotating base, a beam splitter, an attenuator, a CCD image sensor, a sample stage, a two-dimensional stepping motor, three reflectors and a light trash production. """ The laser light emitted by the laser light source passes through the isolator, lens, and beam splitter in the horizontal direction to focus on the sample stage.
+  description = "The system adopts a simple structure which is easy to adjust.
+It is mainly composed of a laser light source, an isolator, a lens, a rotating base, a beam splitter, an attenuator, a CCD image sensor, a sample stage, a two-dimensional stepping motor, three reflectors and a light trash production.
+The laser light emitted by the laser light source passes through the isolator, lens, and beam splitter in the horizontal direction to focus on the sample stage.
 The attenuator and the CCD image sensor are arranged in sequence in the vertical direction of the laser.
 After passing through the first reflecting mirror, the second reflecting mirror, and the third reflecting mirror, the light is reflected back to the back of the sample.
 And the light trash can is a moving part which is used to block the optical path. """By moving the light trash can and adjusting the direction of the beam splitter, the pump spot and the microstructure of the reflective and transmissive sample surface can be monitored.
 The structure is simple and easy to operate.
 (Shanghai Innovation Project, Tutor: Yan Peng)"

 +++